terminal42/escargot/README.md

 You might be wondering how you can access the results of your crawl process.
 In Escargot, `crawl()` does not return anything but instead, everything is event based which lets you decide exactly on what you want to do with the results that are collected along the way.
-Currently there are `3` different core events:
+Currently there are `4` different core events:

 * `SuccessfulResponseEvent`

   The probably most important event for you as it is dispatched whenever a response arrived successfully.
   You have access to `Escargot` itself, the resulting instance of `ResponseInterface` and also the `CrawlUri` which contains the URI that was crawled and the information on what level and on what URI it was found.

+* `UnsuccessfulResponseEvent`

+  This event is dispatched when a response was not successful.
+Not successful in that case means any response that did not return the HTTP status code `200`.
+It's a good place to e.g. log dead links and more.
+  You have access to `Escargot` itself, the resulting instance of `ResponseInterface` and also the `CrawlUri` which contains the URI that was crawled and the information on what level and on what URI it was found.

 * `FinishedCrawlingEvent`

   This event is dispatched when crawling has finished because either the maximum configured requests have been reached (see «Configuration») or the queue is empty, meaning there's nothing left to crawl.
   You have access to `Escargot` itself which e.g. allows you to ask for the total requests sent (`Escargot::getRequestsSent()`).

 * `RequestExceptionEvent`

-  This event is dispatched when a response was not successful.
-Not successful in that case means anything that's not successful for Symfony's HttpClient.
-So anything that's not `200 OK` or responses that were cancelled early etc. will end up here.
-It's a good place to e.g. log dead links and more.
+  This event is dispatched when the Symfony HttpClient emits an exception.
+  Compared to the `UnsuccessfulResponseEvent` you probably do not even have a `ResponseInterface` with an HTTP response status code other than `200`.
   Apart from `Escargot` itself you have access to the `ExceptionInterface` instance (so e.g. `TransportExceptionInterface` but also `ClientExceptionInterface` etc.) and the `ResponseInterface` instance if there is any (if the exception occurs during initiation of the request, there won't be any response).

 In addition to these events, there are `2` events that are dispatched when links were found on a site but Escargot did not follow them for different reasons: